As the pressure to move cargo more quickly and with minimal errors increases, having a reliable wireless network is necessary.

 Selecting the right platform and architecture is another critical component if you expect a successful wireless warehouse implementation.

-Smart industrial antennas can automatically recognize obstacles and adjust wireless channels and power levels to compensate for those obstacles or for when one of the antennas fail – antennas talk to each other and when one fails the remaining antennas augment their power to cover for the failed antenna.
+Smart industrial antennas can automatically recognize obstacles and adjust wireless channels and power levels to compensate for those obstacles or for when one of the antennas fails – antennas talk to each other.
+When one fails, the remaining antennas augment their power to cover for the failed antenna.

 For implementations that require more than one antenna, controllers are a must.
 Wireless controllers automatically track devices connected to the wireless network and forward credentials as devices roam around the warehouse.

-Other aspects that must be considered when selecting the a wireless warehouse platform includes choosing the appropriate wireless standard (802.11 A/B/G/N/AC, etc) and encryption security protocols.
+Other aspects that must be considered when selecting the wireless warehouse platform include choosing the appropriate wireless standard (802.11 A/B/G/N/AC, etc) and encryption security protocols.

 Equipment Standardization

-Another very common and costly mistake is the lack of standardization of the equipment connecting to the wireless network.
-Here the basic IT best practice of KISS (keep it super simple) is the way to go.
+Another common and costly mistake is the lack of standardization of the equipment connecting to the wireless network.
+Here, the basic IT best practice of KISS (keeping it super simple) is the way to go.

-To avoid operation or support related headaches, all wireless devices that are going to be connecting to the wireless network should be of the same model.
-For example, if using the Honeywell Dolphin 99GX Mobile Computer, then use the same model as the standard handheld solution.
-If using different models/manufacturers/devices, then you must ensure that wireless devices share the same wireless requirements/characteristics.
+To avoid operation or support-related headaches, all wireless devices that are going to be connected to the wireless network should be of the same model.
+For example, if using the Honeywell Dolphin 99GX Mobile Computer, use the same model as the standard handheld solution.
+If using different models/manufacturers/devices, you must ensure that wireless devices share the same wireless requirements/characteristics.

 Above all else, avoid using consumer products.
-If you do, you will be wasting your money, frustrating your employees, and taking the risk of losing a customer – this industry has no time to waste and errors are very expensive to fix.
+If you do, you will waste your money, frustrate your employees, and risk losing a customer—this industry has no time to waste, and errors are very expensive to fix.

 Management and Monitoring